Jose Trevino Player Props: Yankees vs. Athletics

-After going 0-for-4 with an RBI in his most recent game, Jose Trevino and the New York Yankees face the Oakland Athletics (who will hand the ball to JP Sears) at 7:05 PM ET on Monday.
+The New York Yankees, including Jose Trevino and his .433 slugging percentage in past 10 games, including two extra-base hits but no homers), battle starter Kyle Muller and the Oakland Athletics at Yankee Stadium, Wednesday at 12:35 PM ET.

-In his previous game he had a hitless showing (0-for-4 with an RBI) against the Rays.
+He had a hitless showing in his last game (0-for-3) against the Athletics.

 Jose Trevino Game Info & Props vs. the Athletics